 The Department will read through your entire record and remove any information which is not about you.
 We may also need to contact other services and people such as schools and health professionals, for permission to release any third party information they have provided.

-Any errors within your record will be corrected.
+If records are found to be inaccurate these will be corrected.
 If you disagree with any statements within your record, your comments can be added to the record for reference.